 September also saw the release of 'The Studio Collection', an 18 LP boxed set featuring all fifteen studio albums, most pressed onto coloured vinyl for the first time.
 In October and November, there were celebrations to mark the 40th anniversary of the release of 'Bohemian Rhapsody', which included a UK reissue as a 12" single for the first time, Queen receiving the 'Classic Single Award' at the annual Q Awards, and the 'Living Legend Award' at the Classic Rock awards.
 November also saw the release of 'A Night At The Odeon', which featured the legendary concert performed at the Hammersmith Odeon on Christmas Eve in 1975, as an album, DVD, Blu-ray and boxed set.

-Queen and Adam Lambert performed further shows throughout Europe in 2016, including the prestigious Isle Of Wight Festival, and will go on to tour Asia in September, including the first ever shows in Israel, Singapore, Taiwan, China, Hong Kong and Thailand.
+Queen and Adam Lambert performed further shows throughout Europe in 2016, including the prestigious Isle Of Wight Festival, followed by an Asian tour in September, which included their first ever shows in Israel, Singapore, Taiwan, China, Hong Kong and Thailand, and have announced extensive tours of North America and Europe for 2017.
 There are also plans for further archive releases and live shows, more worldwide productions of the 'We Will Rock You' musical, a possible sequel, a planned biographical film of Freddie's life, and hopefully the long awaited anthology boxed set, still in the pipeline.

 Whatever happens, the legacy of Queen will be around for a long, long time.